althonos/orthoani/README.md

 that your computer could have trouble processing very large files.
 If this happens, try changing the value of the `tempfile.tempdir` to a directory that is actually located on physical storage.

+## 📏 Precision

+Values computed by this package and the original Java implementation may differ slightly because in Java the authors perform rounding of floating-point values at the sub-percent level, while this library uses the full values.

 ## 📜 About